desorgui/portfolio/README.md

 # My Portfolio

-> This project was implemented as part of my curriculum at microverse, This is a portfolio that I use to display my presence on the web.
-And allow people to have access to the different projects I worked on.
+> This project was done as part of my curriculum at microverse, it is a portfolio implementer to sell yourself on the internet.
+In this project we had to use a template preconceived on Figma for the graphical interface, then we had to use Javascript to allow this platform to interact.
+To create contents in a dynamic way as in the Works section, implement a popup when you click to see the project.

 ## Built With